williamboxhall/tcp-sockets/README.md

 ###### Sockets

-The looping threads will block on socket IO operations `ServerSocket.accept()` and `ServerSocket.getInputStream().read()` instead of the unneeded processing for spinlock-style polling on resources.
+The looping threads will block on socket IO operations `ServerSocket.accept()` and `Socket.getInputStream().read()` instead of the unneeded processing for spinlock-style polling on resources.

 #### Code quality